meleu/dg/src/site/notes/notes/information vs. attention.md

 ---
-{"dg-publish":true,"permalink":"/notes/information-vs-attention/","dgHomeLink":true,"dgPassFrontmatter":false,"dgShowBacklinks":true,"dgShowLocalGraph":false}
+{"dg-publish":true,"permalink":"/notes/information-vs-attention/"}
 ---

 # 🌱 Information vs. Attention

-I saw this in the [[notes/books/Building a Second Brain|Building a Second Brain]] book:
+I saw this in the [[notes/books/Building a Second Brain\|Building a Second Brain]] book:

 > What information consumes is rather obvious: it consumes the attention of its recipients.
 Hence wealth of information creates a poverty of attention...
 >